DarylRodrigo/auto-gpt-ts/Issues.md

-- CorrectionAgent needs to be reimplemented
+- CorrectionAgent needs to be reimplemented.